quii/learn-go-with-tests/websockets.md

 Now let's revert the code and think how to test it.
 In order to _implement_ it all we did was pass through to `StartGame` was `playerServerWS` rather than `ioutil.Discard` so that might make you think we should perhaps spy on the call to verify it works.

-Spying is great and helps us check implementation details but we should always try and favour testing the _real_ behaviour if we can because when you decide to refactor it's often spy tests that start failing because they are often checking implementation detail.
+Spying is great and helps us check implementation details but we should always try and favour testing the _real_ behaviour if we can because when you decide to refactor it's often spy tests that start failing because they are usually checking implementation details that you're trying to change.

 Our test currently opens a websocket connection to our running server and sends messages to make it do things.
 Equally we should be able to test the messages our server sends back over the websocket connection.

 ## Write the test first